British School Muscat

 British School Muscat (BSM) is a not-for-profit, co-educational, British international day school in Muscat, Oman, that provides a comprehensive education to English-speaking expatriate pupils aged 3–18.
 The school follows an enhanced version of the English National curriculum.
 British School Muscat was established in 1971 when it was granted a Royal charter by Sultan Qaboos bin Said.

+The school is included in The Schools Index as one of the 150 best private schools in the world and among top 15 schools in the Middle East.